Opelousas, Louisiana: Festivals

 The annual Yambilee Festival in Opelousas began in 1946.
 The harvest festival took place on the last weekend in October.
 Activities included agricultural competitions, carnival rides, pageants, and parades with floats.
 John F. Kennedy once attended.
 The festival has since been cancelled.

 Since 1982, Opelousas has hosted the Original Southwest Louisiana Zydeco Festival.
-Usually held the Saturday before Labor Day at Zydeco Park in Plaisance, the festival features a day of performances by Zydeco musicians, with the goal of keeping the genre alive.Additional annual events include:
+Usually held the Saturday before Labor Day at Zydeco Park in Plaisance, the festival has since moved to the Yambilee Festival grounds in Opelousas proper.
+The one-of-a-kind festival features a day of performances by Zydeco musicians, with the goal of keeping the genre alive.Additional annual events include: